MorganTwoZero/pictures_scraper/README.md

 ## Features
 1. Scrape pictures and display them in a single stream
 2. Add links to sources and authors
+3. Like button
 ---
-3. Mark seen
+4. Mark seen
-4. Like/retweet/follow
 7. Omit duplicates
 8. Send to discord